lukebarton/curriculum-vitae/README.markdown

 Career History
 --------------

+**Software Engineer (Contract) at DEPMU - Home Office Digital**

+_2016_

+* Member of a team of 10 developing a GDS-assessed tool to help staff manage bed space within the immigration system

+* Hands-on development of the software, pair programming with members of the team on various features

+* Identified and resolved issues relating to the agile software development process, improving the quality of team output and stakeholder relations

+* Key technologies utilised within the role include: Node.js, Docker

+---

+**Software Engineer (Contract) at Border Force - Home Office Digital**

+_2016_

+* Participated in the development and support of GDS-assessed software which calculates Border Force staffing levels at airports using real-time arrival data to keep passenger wait times at Passport Control within a defined SLA

+* Highlighted critical issues affecting the project's ability to deliver value

+* Specified and pair programmed on a programme of work to extend on and improve existing functionality

+* Key technologies utilised within the role include: PHP5, Symfony2

+---

-**Full Stack Developer (Contract) at Office of the Public Guardian - Ministry of Justice (Transform UK)
+**Full Stack Developer (Contract) at Office of the Public Guardian - Ministry of Justice (Transform UK)**

 _2015_